PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Plot Web.md

 - Would be randomly taken to a different plane for the Traveler's duties

 #### PCs: Lox & Nyx Tempest
-* Lox & Nyx married.
+* Lox & Nyx are married.
 They think that they lost their daughter *Elix* in the airship attack at the hands of *Woe*.
 	*  Elix was supposed to be traveling on the airship back to Nyx's homeland in the forest to spend time with her druidic side of the family.
 * **Lox**
 	* Lox made a pact with a demon/devil to give Lox the power to enact revenge against his daughter's killer.